App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-When you take out a secured business loan, you provide your lender with some form of collateral as security for your funding.
+When you take out a secured business loan, you provide the lender with some form of collateral as security for your funding.
 Although the exact form of the collateral may vary, you might be asked to use specific asset types like property or business equipment.
 Having these assets as collateral helps reduce the lender’s risk of loss.
-If you default on the loan, your lender can take possession of the collateral to compensate for the unpaid money.Potential borrowers with bad credit or new businesses that need to build credit may find it easier to obtain a secured loan than an unsecured one.
-Banks typically prefer secured loans since they’re safer for the lender and they can fit the loan amount to the collateral value.There are loans that may or may not be secured and some funding that is always secured.
-Some examples of loan types that can be secured include:
+If you default on the loan, your lender can take possession of the collateral to compensate for the unpaid money.Potential borrowers with bad credit or new businesses that need to build credit may find it easier to obtain a secured loan as opposed to an unsecured one.
+Banks typically prefer secured loans since they’re safer for the lender.
+This is because they can fit the loan amount to the collateral value.Examples of loan types that can sometimes be secured include:

 Pros and Cons of a Secured Loan

 The very thing that makes a secured loan beneficial can also hurt you in the long run.
 By agreeing to back your loan with certain assets, you will probably be offered better loan terms.
-But you also run the risk of losing your valuables.
-Here are some of the main pros and cons to a secured business loan:Pros of secured business financing include:
+But you also run the risk of losing your valuables if you cannot pay the loan back.

 • Easier approval: Since the lender knows a failsafe is in place if you default on your payment, it isn’t as hard to get approval as it would be for an unsecured loan.
 Even if you have bad credit, many lenders may be willing to offer a secured loan to you since they can sell your assets to recoup any loss.